The definition of an entrepreneur is a person who organizes, operates, and assumes the risk for a business venture.

 Research your passion to determine if there is a place in the market that indicates moving forward with your idea will be profitable.
 Keep in mind that just because your idea is your passion does not mean that there is a market for that concept.

-You have to gather as much information as possible on your target market, what are they willing to pay for that product or service, and are you tied geographically to a local area or can you be nationwide or global?
+You have to gather as much information as possible on your target market.
+What are they willing to pay for that product or service?
+Are you tied geographically to a local area or can you be nationwide or global?
 How strong are the competitors?